-The design criteria and procedures presented follow American Association of State Highway and Transportation Officials (AASHTO) 1993 Guide for the Design of Pavement Structures.
-Mechanistic Empirical design procedures may be substituted, if approved in advance in the City of Loveland.
+The design criteria and procedures presented follow the latest edition of the American Association of State Highway and Transportation Officials (AASHTO) guide for the Design of Pavement Structures.
+Mechanistic Empirical design procedures may be substituted, if approved in advance.
 The designer shall review the M.E. design criteria with the City prior to submitting the final pavement design.